12min

 But this isn’t Los Angeles or New York so what follows is something even worse, located on the other side of the spectrum> nobody believes Maggie.
 In fact, everybody starts talking about her as a “crazy and broken” girl who wants nothing more than a payback and some money.

-The fact that her relationship with Aaron started after she confided to him that she has had a relationship with another older man is used as evidence against her in court.
+The fact that her relationship with Aaron started after she confided to him that she had had a relationship with another older man is used as evidence against her in court.
 Aaron’s status—popular and well-liked married man and teacher with children—is enough to question almost everything Maggie says.

 The final verdict?